-In July 2020, the Company executed the first amendment to the 2019 Credit Facility with SVB.
-The amendment, among other things, extended the initial 12-month interest-only period for the 2019 Term Loan to a 16-month interest-only period and lowered the floor interest rate.
-The floor interest rates for the 2019 Term Loan and the Line of Credit were reduced from 4.75% and 6.75% to 3.75% and 4.75%, respectively.
+In July 2020, we executed the first amendment to the 2019 Credit Facility with SVB.
+The amendment, among other things, extended the initial 12-month interest-only period for the term loan to a 16-month interest-only period and lowered the floor interest rate.
+The floor interest rates for 2019 Term Loan and the Line of Credit Facility were reduced from 4.75% and 6.75% to 3.75% and 4.75%, respectively.

-The amended Line of Credit allows for a maximum draw of \$5.0 million, subject to a formula borrowing base, has a two-year term and bears interest at a floating rate equal to the Wall Street Journal (WSJ) prime rate plus 1.5%, per annum, subject to a floor of 4.75%.
-As of December 31, 2021, the interest rate was 4.75%.
+The amended Line of Credit allows for a maximum draw of \$5.0 million, subject to a formula borrowing base, has a two-year term and bears interest at a floating rate equal to the WSJ prime rate plus 1.5%, per annum, subject to a floor of 4.75%.
+As of December 31, 2022, the interest rate was 9.00%.
 The Line of Credit required a commitment fee of 1.6% of the maximum availability of the Line of Credit, which was paid in August 2019 upon closing, and was accounted for as a debt discount.
 The Line of Credit also provides for a termination fee equal to 1% of the maximum availability under the Line of Credit, which is due in case of a termination of the Line of Credit prior to the scheduled maturity date, and an unused facility fee equal to 0.125% per annum of the average unused portion of the Line of Credit, which is expensed as incurred.
 Currently, \$4.0 million remains available under the Line of Credit, subject to borrowing base availability.
-As of December 31, 2021, the effective interest rate under the Line of Credit was 10.18% and the outstanding balance was \$1.0 million.
-The Line of Credit was set to mature on August 5, 2021.
-The second amendment, entered into on July 28, 2021, extended the maturity date of the Line of Credit to August 5, 2022.
+As of December 31, 2022, the effective interest rate under the Line of Credit was 9.36% and the outstanding balance was \$1.0 million.
+The Line of Credit was set to mature on August 5, 2022.
+The third amendment entered into on July 22, 2022, extended the maturity date of the Line of Credit to August 5, 2023.

 The amended 2019 Term Loan provides for a \$6.0 million term loan.
-The 2019 Term Loan has a term of 46 months, and a 16-month interest-only period followed by 30 months of equal principal payments, plus accrued interest.
+The amended 2019 Term Loan has a term of 46 months, and a 16-month interest-only period followed by 30 months of equal principal payments of \$200,000 per month, plus accrued interest.
 The 2019 Term Loan bears interest at a floating rate equal to the WSJ prime rate minus 0.75%, subject to a floor of 3.75%.
-As of December 31, 2021, the interest rate was 3.75%.
+As of December 31, 2022, the interest rate was 6.75%.
 A final payment of 7% of the original principal amount of the 2019 Term Loan must be made when the 2019 Term Loan is prepaid or repaid, whether at maturity or as a result of a prepayment or acceleration or otherwise.
 The additional payment, which is accounted for as a debt discount, is being accreted using the effective interest method.
 The 2019 Term Loan has a prepayment fee equal to 2% of the total commitment, which is due only if the 2019 Term Loan is prepaid prior to the scheduled maturity date for any reason.
-As of December 31, 2021, the effective interest rate under the 2019 Term Loan was 7.85% and the outstanding balance was \$4.0 million.
+As of December 31, 2022, the effective interest rate under the 2019 Term Loan was 6.94% and the outstanding balance was \$1.6 million.
 The 2019 Term Loan matures on June 1, 2023.